BVL 5/1 Bp battery-powered backpack vacuum

 BVL 5/1 BP BATTERY POWERED BACKPACK VACUUM

 ULTRA-LIGHTWEIGHT AND EXTREMELY POWERFUL.
-The BVL 5/1 Bp cordless backpack vacuum from Karcher is the lightest in its class thanks to the innovative EPP material.
-Ultra-lightweight, ultra-powerful, impressively flexible - this backpack vacuum is essential anywhere conventional vacuum cleaners can't be used, such as in tight spaces, staircases, up ladders, in buses, airplanes, and movie theaters.
+The very lightest in its class thanks to the innovative EPP material.
+Ultra-lightweight, ultra-powerful, impressively flexible – the BVL 5/1 Bp cordless backpack vacuum from Kärcher is an essential piece of kit anywhere conventional vacuum cleaners can't be used, such as in tight spaces, on staircases, up ladders, in buses, aeroplanes and cinemas.
 Here, you'll discover all the benefits of our new BVL 5/1 Bp battery-powered backpack vacuum.

 Ultra-Lightweight and extremely powerful